Cash-for-shots clinic lures vaccine-wary Louisianans: 'The money made it a little happier'

 It seemed to work.

-While many of Louisiana’s vaccine sites sat empty a few weeks ago, all 500 of Saturday’s cash-for-shots appointments filled within days after opening on July 19, North Oaks spokeswoman Melanie Zaffuto, said.
+While many of Louisiana’s vaccine sites sat empty a few weeks ago, all 500 of Saturday’s cash-for-shots appointments filled within days after opening on July 19, said North Oaks spokeswoman Melanie Zaffuto.

 As delta set new case records in Louisiana this past week, vaccinations have ticked upwards — which health experts believe is linked to the more-contagious variant.

-Many who arrived at North Oaks on Saturday called the cash a nice perk, but not the main reason they showed up.
+Many who arrived at North Oaks on Saturday called the cash a welcome perk, but not the main reason they showed up.

 Like Morris, they cited the delta variant.
-Fearing what the new strain could do to them or their families became the final push in overcoming doubts spurred by rumors, conspiracy theories and social media chatter.
+Fear about what the new strain could do to them or their families became the final push in overcoming doubts spurred by rumors, conspiracy theories and social media chatter.

 With the highly contagious delta variant ripping through Louisiana and overwhelming hospitals statewide, Gov. John Bel Edwards urged the publi…